thepingryschool/si-scheduling/README.md

 INSTRUCTIONS FOR USER:
 1) Navigate to this [folder](https://drive.google.com/drive/folders/1a6nPndI_uVMxW75Ub5PmGNAaQQOcO7X5) which contains both the form and the spreadsheet
-2) Send out "Spring Intensive Signup" form to target audience, collect results
+2) Send out "Spring Intensive Signup" Google Form to target audience, fully collect results.
-3) Go to the "Course Data" tab, input information about each course's name, teachers, Veracross Course ID, and size requirements
+3) Go to the "Course Data" tab.
+This is where you will input information about each course's name, teachers, Veracross Course ID, and size requirements.
+Also see the column which asks for the number of schedules and a parameter called "alpha."
+This alpha parameter, which goes from 0 to 1, is supposed to indicate how much age preference should matter when choosing who should be moved out of their top choice class.
+Alpha = 1 means age takes full priority over course preference; alpha = 0 means all ages are treated the same.
+An inputted alpha outside the range of 0 and 1 will indicate the desire to use full priority for age.
+In any case, list as many alphas as the number of schedules you indicate.
 4) Download the si-scheduling package to your computer.
 If on Mac, go to terminal and type: <br />
 ```
 cd path/to/package
-python main.py
+python main.py real
 ```
+NOTE: if you don't include the "real" command-line argument, you will be <br />
-5) Check spreadsheet for results.
+5) Check the folder for results.
 Will include the same information in three formats: course rosters, students sorted by satisfaction, and the Veracross course-enrollment csv format.

 Here are the parameters for class rosters: